MuffinLorde/UnixMode/readme.md

 <p align="center">
   <img src="https://github.com/MuffinLorde/wbash/blob/main/assets/logo.png" height="200">
-  <h1 align="center">WBash</h1>
+  <h1 align="center">WBASH</h1>
 </p>

-WBash is a simple terminal app for Windows that allows you to use Linux commands and have a Linux-like UI without having to use wsl, instead you're still on your own Windows system
+**WBASH** is a lightweight terminal application for Windows that enables you to use Linux commands seamlessly on your Windows system.
+Unlike traditional solutions like WSL, WBash provides a straightforward way to execute Linux-style commands without leaving the Windows environment.

 >[!IMPORTANT]
->WBash is still in a pre-alpha state meaning that it barely has and is still being updated to get it to the beta version
+>WBASH is still in a pre-alpha state meaning that it barely has and is still being updated to get it to the beta version